 - Additional campsite season (whole event) public car pass — £30 if booked by 31 March or £36 if booked by midnight on 3 May

 - Additional campsite/personal admission (whole event) badge — £66 if booked by 31 March or £74 if booked by midnight on 3 May

 Fancy something different?

-If a standard tent doesn’t float your boat, maybe glamping will interest you at the all-new Badminton Retreat?
+If a standard tent doesn’t float your boat, maybe glamping will interest you at the Badminton Retreat, which was new for 2019?

 Can I bring my dog?